 Taking The Body Positive message and coupling it with my research, I created MyBodyMySelf’s 4 Guiding Principles –- suggested mental framework -- for better mental health around body image and eating:

-2. Focus on whole-body self care, not weight management: by narrowing on obsession with the scale, we forget to take care of other aspects of our bodies including stress, and often completely ignore our mental health,
+2. Focus on whole-body self care, not weight management: by narrowing on obsession with the scale, we forget to take care of many aspects of our physical and mental health;

-4. Value community: surround ourselves with like-minded people.
+4. Value community: surround ourselves with like-minded people in person and in our social media choices.

 MyBodyMySelf discusses how to actually do this in your life, based on 50 years of research studying people who have experienced problems with their body image and eating behavior.
 My hope is that my work can help you as it has helped me.
-We live in an unfortunate time for the body esteem of most women.
-But, we have the power to change that for ourselves and our daughters!
+We live in an unfortunate time for the body esteem of most women and men.
+But, we have the ability to change that for ourselves and our children!